 I volunteered one summer several years prior with the exotic department at the LSU Vet school.
 A great summer job with animals!
 This exotic animal experience may have helped me get ahead with the LSU vet school requirements.

-What types of paying jobs did you have before going to Veterinary School?
+What types of paying jobs did you have before starting life in vet school?

 - Advertising agency in San Francisco